 This is the Mac to get if you 1) need a Mac and 2) need that Mac to be portable.
-At $999 ($899 for students and educators), it’s an excellent value.
-I would buy this for myself.
+This was recently updated and it’s just an excellent, excellent Mac.

-If you need a non-power-user desktop, get the 2021 iMac.
+If you need a non-power-user desktop, get the M1 iMac.
 It’s a hell of a desktop Mac.
-While I wrote “non-power-user” the 2021 iMac will likely be the fastest Mac you’ve ever used.
-If you have a monitor you love, get the Mac mini.
-I have one and even in its most base configuration, it’s an incredibly fast Mac.
+While I wrote “non-power-user,” the M1 iMac will likely be the fastest Mac you’ve ever used.
+If you have a monitor you love, get the M1 Mac mini.
+I have an M1 Mac mini and even in its most base configuration, it’s an incredibly fast Mac.

 If camera quality is the top feature you’re after, the iPhone 13 Pro Max is apparently the best.

 There’s no getting around it: The Series 7 is a spendy watch.
 If you can’t afford the Series 7, then just wait until you can.
-If you really feel you don’t need the health-related sensors and can deal with having to raise your wrist to check the time, the Apple Watch SE is quite good.
+I bought one with my own money.

 You should get over yourself and throw a couple of bucks at Apple for the iCloud storage.
 The prices are competitive and, if you make sure to set it up correctly, your iPhone will back itself up each night.
 Then turn on iCloud Photo Library and have all your photos available to you even if you fill up your iPhone.
 Seriously, we’re talking about three bucks a month.